Menu

 Hydrogen fuel is crucial for transitioning away from fossil fuels.
 Electrolysers split water to produce hydrogen, and fuel cells generate electricity from hydrogen with zero carbon emissions.
 Low resistance materials are essential for efficient components in these devices, reducing interfacial contact resistance (ICR).

-Common conductive coatings like gold, carbon, and platinum are used to minimize unwanted insulating oxides.
-NPL was approached by a client to study ICR at a higher spatial resolution, helping validate the performance of cost-effective, low ICR coatings for future hydrogen technologies.
+Common conductive coatings like gold, carbon and platinum are used to minimise unwanted insulating oxides.
+NPL was approached by a client to study ICR at a higher spatial resolution, helping to validate the performance of cost-effective, low ICR coatings for future hydrogen technologies.

 The solution